-ANA orders a dozen 787 Dreamliners from Boeing, with options for five more
+Boeing lands year’s first sales win as Japan’s ANA orders a dozen 787 Dreamliners

 “Boeing’s 787s have served ANA with distinction, and we are proud to expand our fleet by adding more of these technologically advanced aircraft,” said Yutaka Ito, ANA executive vice president.

-ANA, which was the launch customer for the 787, currently operates 71 of the jets, with 12 more from its previous orders still to be delivered.
+ANA, which was the launch customer for the 787, operates 71 of the jets, with 12 more from its previous orders still to be delivered.

 ANA said the 787-10s will replace the airline’s 777 series aircraft on domestic Japanese routes.